Ram pressure stripping in the EAGLE simulation: Toy Model Deviations from the Simulation

 \section{Toy Model Deviations from the Simulation}

 In this section, we examine the hydrodynamical and subgrid effects that are present in the EAGLE simulation but not the toy model, and cause the latter to deviate from the former.
-The important factors that we identify are stellar feedback, the cooling of ionized gas into denser neutral gas, and the fact that the ICM wind is deflected around the galaxy gas.
+The important factors that we identify are stellar feedback, the cooling of ionized gas into denser neutral gas, and the fact that the gas appears to be confined by an additional hydrodynamical force that increases with ram pressure.
 As shown in \S\ref{results}, the differences in stripped gas fraction between the toy model and simulation also constitute the majority of the difference between the results of the analytic models and those of the simulation.

-Unlike in \S \ref{results_analytic}, in this section we show the results of the toy model run over the length of only one timestep (typically $\approx 120$ Myr).
-This is summarized in Table \ref{table:results2} as the ``single-timestep'' toy model.
+Unlike in \S \ref{results_analytic}, in this section we show the results of the toy model run over the time between each two subsequent simulation outputs (typically $\approx 120$ Myr).
+This is summarized in Table \ref{table:results2} as the ``single-step'' toy model.
 We do this because the toy model is simplified and will thus diverge from the simulation over time, and so examining the difference between the toy model and simulation over shorter timescales makes it easier to identify the physical processes in the simulation that cause it to differ.
-Our ``short-timestep'' analysis results in a total of 1383 timesteps for the 80 galaxies in our sample, each of which is treated as an independent data point.
+Our ``single-step'' analysis results in a total of 1383 outputs for the 80 galaxies in our sample, each of which is treated as an independent data point.

-While we once again divide the gas into neutral and ionized components, we now do this at each individual timestep rather than only when we begin tracking the galaxy.
+While we once again divide the gas into neutral and ionized components, we now do this at each output rather than only when we begin tracking the galaxy.
 Furthermore, the ability of gas to transition between phases constitutes one of the important differences between the simulation and toy model.
-We thus divide gas into four categories in this section rather than two: gas that is neutral at both the beginning and end of a timestep, which we denote ``NN'' in the text for brevity; gas that is ionized at both the beginning and end of a timestep (``II''); gas that is initially neutral and becomes ionized by the end of the timestep (``NI''); and gas that transitions from ionized to neutral (``IN'').
+We thus divide gas into four categories in this section rather than two: gas that is neutral in the subsequent simulation output, which we denote ``NN'' in the text for brevity; gas that is ionized in both simulation outputs (``II''); gas that is initially neutral and becomes ionized in the next simulation output (``NI''); and gas that transitions from ionized to neutral (``IN'').

-In the rightmost panel of Figure \ref{fig7}, we show the gas mass fraction in each of these four categories per individual timestep as a function of ram pressure.
+In the rightmost panel of Figure \ref{fig7}, we show the gas mass fraction in each of these four categories per individual output as a function of ram pressure.
 The lines with error bars denote the median and interquartile range.

 At negligible ram pressures ($P_{\mathrm{ram}} \lesssim 10^{-15}$ Pa), when the galaxies first begin their journey into the cluster, the majority ($\approx 75\%$) of the gas bound to each galaxy is ionized and remains so (II), while the next largest fraction of gas ($\approx 25\%$) is neutral and remains so (NN).
 The fraction of II gas drops to only a few percent at high ram pressures ($P_{\mathrm{ram}} \gtrsim 10^{-12}$ Pa), while NN gas becomes the dominant type of gas bound to the galaxy ($\approx 90\%$ mass fraction).